kanboard/kanboard/doc/en_US/update.markdown

 - **Always make a backup of your data before upgrading**
 - **Check that your backup is valid!**
-- Check again
-- Always read the [change history](https://github.com/kanboard/kanboard/blob/master/ChangeLog) to check for breaking changes
+- Always read the [ChangeLog](https://github.com/kanboard/kanboard/blob/master/ChangeLog) for breaking changes
 - Stop the worker if you use it
-- Put the web server in maintenance mode to avoid people use the software while upgrading
+- Put the web server in maintenance mode to avoid people to use the software while upgrading

 From the archive (stable version)
 ---------------------------------